 Going to the Cedar Point amusement park is one of the best things to do around Cleveland!
 The historic theme park, which is located in nearby Sandusky, Ohio, features phenomenally thrilling rides and heaps of entertainment.

-Cleveland Trip Plan Tips
+Cleveland Trip Plan Travel Tips